 What makes one man's fact another's fiction?
 Arguably; interpretation.
 However, when you can engineer the linguistic protocol which communicates value between people, and create a common standard for interpretation - i.e. a language compiler which produces the same output whenever you feed it the same code - you get to what Andreas is talking about here: unassailable facts that do not rely on any control architecture.
 They are true by virtue of the language in which they are expressed, not because anyone in a position of authority said so.

-Q: We can create any number of new features with money that is a perfect abstraction.
+Prompt: We can create any number of new features with money that is a perfect abstraction.
 However, what engineering money is really about is changing the _______ ____________ which informs its creation and distribution.

 One question we may ask, upon realising that we can now engineer money, is "what new features are worth engineering?"
 Andreas has helped us observe one: a universal ledger of transactions, which has already had a stark impact on how we imagine transactions, work and organisation more broadly.
 Is that all we need?

 Kernel will suggest, over the next seven weeks, that we can consider at least one more critical feature as a part of our engineering efforts.
 Transactions, work and organisation are all about relationships and capabilities.
-Kernel asks, "can we engineer money as a measure of care?"
-That is to say,
+Kernel asks,